ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

-- [ ] Is the code 1213 for anything?
+- [x] Is the code 1213 for anything?
 That is the number for MCCXIII which is the roman numerals underneath the Sinclair/Epsen crest.
-- [ ] Could 0130 be code to anything?
+- [x] Could 0130 be code to anything?
 That is the time in the clock tower floor.
 - [x] Unlock safe in office.
 The code is not 9083 unlike the note in the conference room says.
 	- [x] Code is 0303.
-- [ ] Unlock safe in study.
+- [x] Unlock safe in study.
 Don't know code.
 - [x] Unlock safe in drawing room.
 	- [x] Code is 0415
-- [ ] Find 4 character code that locks the gate behind the red door in the gears.
+- [x] Find 4 character code that locks the gate behind the red door in the gears.
 Need the boiler room to turn it on.
-- [ ] See if there is a place to enter RLCF.
+- [x] See if there is a place to enter RLCF.
 - [x] Turn on boiler room for laboratory.
 - [x] Find office for email about fuse box.
-	- [x] Need the following seque
-	- [ ] nce for something. off, blue, green, white, red, purple.
+	- [x] Need the following sequence for something. off, blue, green, white, red, purple.
 - [x] Figure out [[Workshop]] puzzle.
 - [ ] Unlock Her Ladyship's Diary in Her Ladyship's Chamber.
 No idea where the key is.
 - [x] Remove water from fountain to access stairs.